-Eight Spring Cleaning Hacks for Your Car
+Eight Spring Cleaning Tips for Your Car

-- Cake liners for cup holders – There’s no bigger headache than cleaning the sticky build-up of gunge out of the bottom of your car’s cup holders.
+- Cupcake liners for cup holders – There’s no bigger headache than cleaning the sticky build-up of gunge out of the bottom of your car’s cup holders.
 To prevent the problem from happening again, simply take a few cupcake liners and position them in place.
 Nobody will see them, but they’ll do a great job keeping things clean.

-- Problematic pet hair – One of the quickest and easiest ways to eliminate problematic pet hair is to first give your car’s upholstery a quick mist of water from a spray bottle.
+- Problematic pet hair – One of the quickest and easiest ways to eliminate pet hair is to first give your car’s upholstery a quick mist of water from a spray bottle.
 This will help loosen the hair on the surface, after which you can simply take a squeegee (usually reserved for cleaning windows) and scrape the carpet of hair away.

 - Windshield wipers – If your windshield wipers are doing little other than smear moisture and dirt all over the place, you might not necessarily need to replace them.
 Instead, apply some rubbing alcohol to a clean cloth and give them a good wipe.
 This could restore them back to their former glory and effectiveness.